CONCERN: Thoracic Back Pain

 What Is Thoracic Back Pain?

 Thoracic back pain refers to discomfort in the middle portion of the spine, located between the neck and lower back.
-This region works closely with the rib cage to support breathing and upper body movement.
+This region is often called the mid-back or upper back and includes the thoracic spine, ribs, shoulder blade region, and surrounding muscles.

 Individuals May Experience